Changing food for cats

 Changing your beloved cat's food has turned out to be a mission impossible?
-Unfortunately, many house cats are picky about their food.
+Unfortunately, many house cats are picky when it comes to their food.
 Even if they don't like variety in their bowl at all, it is possible to successfully get your cat used to their new food!
 We will show you the basic tips you should follow when changing to KATTOVIT so that the new cat food works.

 If your cat had to fend for itself, its diet would consist mainly of mice and birds.
 There is no great variety.
 But cats don't necessarily need it.
 As creatures of habit, they are happy when their eating routines remain the same.
 This not only gives them security, but also gives their digestive tract the chance to adapt to the food.
 Nevertheless, it may happen from time to time that you have to change your cat's food.
 A change in food is recommended in the following cases: